-- large or deep burns bigger than the affected person's hand
+- large burns bigger than the size of the affected person's hand

-- burns of any size that cause white or charred skin
+- deep burns of any size that cause white or charred skin

-- burns on the face, hands, arms, feet, legs or genitals that cause blisters
+- burns on the face, neck, hands, feet, any joints, or genitals

 - all chemical and electrical burns

-- is going into shock – signs include cold, clammy skin, sweating, rapid, shallow breathing, and weakness or dizziness
+- any signs of shock – symptoms include cold, clammy skin, sweating, rapid, shallow breathing, and weakness or dizziness

 - has a medical condition, such as heart, lung or liver disease, or diabetes